Will watercolour fade?

 Art prints longevity

-For art prints is the same, always look for a print made of archival pigments printed on archival paper, no direct light, and no Ikea frames would be better.
+For art prints is the same, always look for a print made of archival pigments printed on archival paper, no direct light, and no cheap frames is better.
 Have you ever seen these old Monet reproductions in cheap frames at hospital waiting rooms or car pictures at mechanic offices?
 You’ll notice that they tend to be yellow and faded because they fail on all the 4 main factors mentioned above.

 Are watercolour materials cheaper ?